 When you import translations, you must choose the language to import to.

-Developers note: Theme and plugin authors may also include a language configuration file in their code, which tells WPML which strings to translate in the wp_options table.
-This can save a lot of time for end-users, configuring multilingual sites.
+Theme and plugin authors are encouraged to include a language configuration file in their code, which tells WPML which strings from the wp_options table to register for translation.
+This can save a lot of time for end users configuring multilingual sites.